-Estonian minister survives confidence vote after jibe
+Move to remove Estonia minister over jab at Finnish PM fails

-HELSINKI (AP) — Estonia’s hardline interior minister and nationalist party leader has narrowly survived a vote of confidence triggered by uproar in the Baltic country at his mocking of the new female prime minister of Finland, a close neighbor, and her Social Democratic party.
+HELSINKI (AP) — Estonia’s nationalist interior minister has narrowly survived a vote of confidence triggered by uproar in the Baltic country at his mocking of the new prime minister of Finland and her Social Democratic party.

-Lawmakers at the 101-seat Riigikogu, Estonia’s parliament, voted Tuesday by 44 to 42 to remove Mart Helme from his post.
-However, the motion failed to pass because it did not achieve an absolute majority of 51.
+Lawmakers at the 101-seat Riigikogu, Estonia’s parliament, voted 44-42 Tuesday to remove Mart Helme from his post.
+However, the motion failed to receive the absolute majority of 51 required for passage.

 The move was initiated by the opposition Reform Party.

-Helme, 70, in an interview with an Estonian radio talk show on Sunday, made a jibe at Sanna Marin, Finland’s new 34-year-old prime minister, saying “a cashier” was now leading Estonia’s close neighbor — an apparent reference to Marin’s stint at a department store earlier in her career.
+Helme, 70, in an interview with an Estonian radio talk show on Sunday, took a swipe at Finnish Prime Minister Sanna Marin, 34, saying “a cashier” was now leading Estonia’s close neighbor — an apparent reference to Marin’s past stint working at a department store.

 Helme, a historian and Estonia’s former ambassador to Russia, also mocked Marin’s ruling “red” Social Democratic Party, saying it was out to “liquidate” Finland with its policies.

-Marin last week became the world’s youngest sitting prime minister and Finland’s third female government leader.
+Marin last week became the world’s youngest sitting prime minister and the third women to lead Finland’s government.

 Estonian President Kersti Kaljulaid on Monday phoned her Finnish counterpart Sauli Niinisto, offering a public apology on behalf of Estonia and Helme to Marin and her government.
 Helme himself apologized only much later Monday, blaming media for overplaying his comments.